-Although discussed in prior columns, lately I have been repeatedly asked; “If I am involved in a motorcycle accident that is 100% the other persons fault why am I, or my insurance company, responsible for the medical bills?”
+I am repeatedly asked; “If I am involved in a motorcycle accident that is 100% the other persons fault why am I, or my insurance company, responsible for the medical bills?”

-Although I know the answer and the reason behind it, every time I respond to this question, the answer still make little sense to me; it never makes sense to the injured party.
+Although I know the reason behind it, every time I respond to this question, the answer still make little sense to me; it never makes sense to the injured party.

 The simple answer is that Pennsylvania is a “No-Fault” state, which literally means that no matter who is at fault, the injured party is responsible for their own medical bills.

-However, in PA and NJ, most motorcycle policies do not provide medical coverage and therefore, if you have private health insurance, they will pay your medical bills.
-Most DE policies include $15,000 in combination benefits that may be used to pay for medical bills.
+In PA, most motorcycle policies do not provide medical coverage and therefore, if you have private health insurance, they will pay your medical bills.

-I have learned over twenty plus years worth of discussions between motorcycle accident attorney and client, potential clients, readers etc., that no matter how many times I explain this, it is a very bitter pill to swallow if you’re involved in a Pennsylvania motorcycle accident due to no fault of your own.
+I have learned over twenty-five plus years worth of discussions between motorcycle accident attorney and client or potential clients, it is a very bitter pill to swallow if you’re involved in a Pennsylvania motorcycle accident due to no fault of your own.

 This is especially true when you have neither medical coverage on your motorcycle policy nor any private health insurance.
 In that case, before you can blink an eye, the medical bills start coming in fast and furious followed by collection notices.